Artaxias I: Background

 Armenia was ruled by members of the Orontid dynasty, probably of Iranian origin, starting from the 5th century BC.
 At the end of the 3rd century BC, the Seleucid king Antiochus III the Great appointed Artaxias and Zariadres as strategoi (military governors) of Greater Armenia and Sophene, respectively.
 Strabo reports that Artaxias and Zariadres were Antiochus's generals.
 However, the discovery of boundary stones with Aramaic inscriptions (Note: "These steles bear inscriptions in Aramaic (or more precisely, likely in an Iranian language “encrypted” with Aramaic spellings of individual words—i.e., an Aramaic word is written, but an Iranian word should be read in its place).") in Armenia in which Artaxias proclaims himself to be an "Orontid king" and "the son of Zareh (Zariadres)" has proven that Artaxias and Zariadres were not Macedonian generals from outside of Armenia but members of the local Orontid dynasty, albeit probably belonging to different branches than the original ruling house.
 (Note: James R. Russell writes that Artaxias' claim to Orontid descent reflects Armenian and Iranian ideas of kingship and status, which had to be inherited by blood, not acquired.)
 Different views exist on the question of whether the Zareh mentioned in Artaxias' Aramaic inscriptions is identical with the Zariadres who became ruler of Sophene according to Strabo.
 Michał Marciak argues that identifying Zariadres of Sophene with the Zareh of the inscriptions seems to be "the most straightforward interpretation."
-Diakonoff et al. suggested that his father Zariadres may have been a descendant of the kings of Sophene.
+Diakonoff et al. suggested that Artaxias' father Zariadres may have been a descendant of the kings of Sophene.